-The lead staff from Educational Services within the Limestone District School Board begins a needs assessment in the spring before the student is to begin attending school.
-Introductory meetings between the partnering agencies (Community Living Kingston, Child Development Centre, Lennox and Addington Resources for Children, North Frontenac Community Living, Infant Development Centre, Maltby Centre-Autism Intervention Program, Better Beginnings, Early Years Centres etc.) occur where daycare resource staff share pertinent information with the school liaison.
+The lead staff from Educational Services within the Limestone District School Board, along with school staff, begins the development of a student profile in the spring before the student is to begin attending school.
+Introductory meetings between the partnering agencies (Community Living Kingston, Kids Inclusive, Lennox and Addington Resources for Children, North Frontenac Community Living, Infant Development Centre, Maltby Centre-Autism Intervention Program, Better Beginnings, Early Years Centres etc.) occur where resource staff share pertinent information with the school liaison.
 Following this, the initial contact with the child and family is made.
 Information such as medical history, transportation requirements, building access needs, placement options, and parental concerns are gathered.
 An action plan is then set which may include school visits, transportation planning and referrals to School Health Support Services, if necessary.
 Once the transition meeting occurs, on-site school staff take the lead role in the final transition to school (further school visits, agency liaison, etc.).
 The lead staff may become re-involved if the needs of the child or family change.
 The Community Transition to Kindergarten Protocol documents the roles and responsibilities of school boards, community partners and parents and quardians.

-Preschool Programs for Students Who are Deaf - The Hearing Support Resource Teacher for the Limestone District School Board acts as the liaison between the Board and the Provincial Demonstration School (Sir James Whitney).
+Preschool Programs for Students Who are Deaf/Hard of Hearing -

+The District Resource Teacher of the Deaf/Hard of Hearing for the Limestone District School Board acts as the liaison between the Board and the Provincial Demonstration School (Sir James Whitney).
 When students transition to or from the Demonstration School or the Preschool Home Visiting Program, a case conference is set to discuss the strengths and needs of the student.
 Following this, an IPRC is set by the Board staff to determine an appropriate placement.
 (An exception to this protocol would be for a student entering directly to the provincial school who has not previously attended the LDSB.
-In this case, a letter of standing would be prepared by the Board staff).
+In this case, a letter of support would be prepared by the Board staff).
 When students return to the Board, staff facilitate the equipment and human resource needs of the student.